March came and went. I only managed to write 4 posts this month… Yeah, I was slacking. Oh well, can’t go back and change it now!

 Tay and I have our tickets to Bolivia.
-I head to Colorado May 18 to meet her and May 19 we’re on our way to Bolivia.
+I head to Colorado on May 18 to meet her and on May 19 we’re on our way to Bolivia.
 We also have reserved our Machu Picchu and Huaynapicchu tickets.
 Still gotta figure out the rest.
 Grant will be meeting me in the Galapagos in mid-June.

 And here is the big change of plans: